grahamlopez/gentoo-configs/README.md

 # Future Enhancements

+- touchpad palm rejection for nvgen
+- power profiles and switching
 - external monitors in hyprland
 - telescope search icons in nvim for "disk" and see many squares and kanji
 - root dotfiles